MediaOne

-MediaOne Group, Inc. (Comcast MO Group, Inc.) was created by US WEST Inc, one of the original Baby Bells Regional Bell Operating Companies, acquisition of Boston-based Continental Cable and combined with its previously acquired Atlanta-based Wometco/GTC.
-Wometco/GTC adopted the MediaOne name a year earlier.
+Comcast MO Group, Inc. (formerly MediaOne Group, Inc.) is a telecommunications company created by US West Inc. in 1998 following US West's acquisition of Boston-based Continental Cable.
+The company combined Continental with Wometco/GTC, which US West had previously acquired.
+Wometco/GTC had adopted the MediaOne name a year earlier.
 Media One Group was acquired in 2000 by AT&T Broadband, which was subsequently acquired by Comcast in 2002.

 History

-U S WEST Inc. was a regional holding company formed from the combination of three Bell Operating Companies: The Mountain States Telephone and Telegraph Company (or Mountain Bell, based in Denver, Colorado); Northwestern Bell, based in Omaha, Nebraska; and Pacific Northwest Bell, based in Seattle, Washington.
-U S WEST Inc. also operated BetaWest, U S WEST International, as well as a directory publishing company, LANDMARK Publishing, renamed US WEST Direct and finally U S WEST Dex.
-On January 1, 1991, Northwestern Bell and Pacific Northwest Bell were legally merged into Mountain Bell and renamed US WEST Communications, Inc. US WEST was the first RBOC to consolidate its Bell Operating Companies (followed by other was BellSouth).
+US West Inc. was a regional holding company formed from the combination of three Bell Operating Companies: The Mountain States Telephone and Telegraph Company (or Mountain Bell, based in Denver, Colorado); Northwestern Bell, based in Omaha, Nebraska; and Pacific Northwest Bell, based in Seattle, Washington.
+On January 1, 1991, Northwestern Bell and Pacific Northwest Bell were legally merged into Mountain Bell, which was renamed US West Communications, Inc.

 Expansion into cable

-In order to segregate its regulated telephone service from its unregulated cable TV businesses, US WEST Inc separated their assets and businesses into two groups named US WEST Communications Group and US WEST Media Group and issued separate tracking shares for each company.
+In order to segregate its regulated telephone service from its unregulated cable TV businesses, US West Inc separated their assets and businesses into two groups named US West Communications Group and US West Media Group and issued separate tracking shares for each company.
 These tracking shares reflected results and prospects of the group's business, and would be traded separately.
-The Media Group's ticker symbol was "UMG" while Communications group continued with the "USW" ticker.
+The Media Group's ticker symbol was "UMG" while the Communications group continued with the "USW" ticker.

 In 1995, the cable modem service was later renamed to MediaOne Express.
 The company completed a co-branding deal with Time Warner's cable modem Internet business under which MediaOne would become MediaOne RoadRunner.

 Acquisitions

-In 1996, U S WEST acquired Continental Cablevision for $5.3 billion in stock and renamed it MediaOne (initially named Media1).
-Amos B. Hostetter, Jr., a founder and former chairman and CEO of Continental resigned after U S WEST moved the company's headquarters from Boston, Massachusetts.
+In 1996, US West acquired Continental Cablevision for $5.3 billion in stock and renamed it MediaOne (initially named Media1).
+Amos B. Hostetter, Jr., a founder and former chairman and CEO of Continental resigned after US West moved the company's headquarters from Boston, Massachusetts.

 In time the service also included pay-per-view, and a self-branded high-speed cable modem internet service named Hiway1 (Highway One).
 Hiway1 was an early provider of the cable modem technology.
 Most early-period modems for the service were created by the manufacturer LANcity (Bay Networks).

 Name change

-In 1998, US WEST Inc spun off its telephone and non-telephone assets into two separate companies.
-US WEST, Inc., later changing its name to MediaOne Group, Inc. and U S WEST Communications and U S WEST Dex divisions to a new entity incorporated in Delaware named US WEST, Inc. The "new" US WEST was then spun off to shareholders of Communications Group stock.
+In 1998, US West Inc spun off its telephone and non-telephone assets into two separate companies.
+US West, Inc., changed its name to MediaOne Group, Inc. and the US West Communications Group and directory publishing division US West Dex were transferred to a new entity that took the US West, Inc. name.
+The "new" US West was then spun off to shareholders of Communications Group stock.
 The split became effective June 12, 1998.
 Chuck Lillis became CEO of MediaOne Group.